The linear programming optimum for packings in classical association schemes: Feasible solution of the primal LP

 \subsection{Affine \texorpdfstring{$q$}{q}-analogs}

-In this subsection, we will prove the existence of a feasible solution of the primal~LP~\eqref{eq:LPprimalCodes} for $\bil$, $\her$, and $\alt$, where $d$ is required to be odd in the case of $\her$.
+In this subsection, we look at $\bil$, $\her$, and $\alt$, where $d$ is required to be odd in the case of $\her$.
 In all these three cases, the inner distribution of a code whose size equals~\eqref{eq:LPbound_matrixschemes} was computed in~\cite{DelsarteBilinear}, \cite{DelGoe1975}, and~\cite{SchmidtHermitian}.
 Moreover, it was shown therein that a $d$-code of size~\eqref{eq:LPbound_matrixschemes} is an $(n-d+1)$-design.
 Here, we use these results to determine the corresponding dual distributions and show that both distributions are nonnegative, implying that the inner distribution is a feasible solution of the primal LP~\eqref{eq:LPprimalCodes}.
 It actually suffices to look at $\alt$ with even $m$ and odd $q$ since for all the other cases, there are known constructions of codes in $\bil$, $\her$, and $\alt$ whose sizes equal the respective stated LP optimum~\eqref{eq:LPbound_matrixschemes}, see \cite{DelsarteBilinear}, \cite{DelGoe1975}, and \cite{SchmidtHermitian}.
 Nevertheless, we will give a proof for the nonnegativity of the inner and dual distribution without using the known constructions.
 The case of $\her$ with even $d$ is handled in Section~\ref{subsec:feassol_primalLP_Hermat}.